markus7800/TinyPPL.jl/readme.md

 ### Graph-Based Approach

 For a graph based approach we need to restrict the source language.
 For instance, to avoid an unbounded number of nodes we cannot allow dynamic loops, or recursion.
+And we also assume that each distribution produces `Float64`.

 We can write let blocks